VHF - UHF Diplexer

 2x 1/4" x 1/2" Rubber grommets

-1x Lug terminal (To earth the socket to the PCB)
+1x Lug terminal (To earth the socket to the PCB) See Notes below to fit this part.

 1x 4cm wire (For connecting the shields/earths of the RG58 together)